Ian-Kimori/Client-Side-Security/README.md

 ---

-## d.
+## b.
 Deep Dive: The Dangerous Sinks

 ### `.innerHTML`
 * **What it does:** It sets or gets the HTML markup contained within an element.